-City Nature Challenge 2020 has come to an end!
-The challenge will be back in spring 2021—sign up for our newsletter to receive reminders as the date approaches.
+City Nature Challenge 2022 will take place Friday, April 29 through Monday, May 2—sign up for our newsletter to receive reminders as the date approaches!

 Thank You, Community Scientists!

-Thanks to nature lovers like you, the Baltimore region had a tremendous showing in the 2020 City Nature Challenge!
-Collectively, 663 of you made 10,961 observations, and 515 participants identified 1,501 species in and around Baltimore—23 of which are protected, rare, threatened or endangered.
+Thanks to nature lovers like you, the Baltimore region had a tremendous showing in the 2021 City Nature Challenge!
+Collectively, 833 of you made 12,815 observations, and 1,501 species were identified in and around Baltimore.
 This is the highest number of observations and species identified in Baltimore since we began participating in the challenge in 2018!
-Once again, the most commonly reported plant species in the area was garlic mustard, and the most commonly reported animal species was the northern cardinal.
+The most commonly reported plant species in the area was blue violet, and the most commonly reported animal species was the northern cardinal.

-In addition, 50% of Baltimore's verifiable observations (those with photo or audio evidence) obtained research-grade status, which means that this high-quality data will be shared with larger databases and used for research projects—helping science long after the challenge has ended.
+In addition, 47% of Baltimore's verifiable observations (those with photo or audio evidence) obtained research grade status, which means that this high-quality data will be shared with larger databases that can use it for their research projects—helping science long after the challenge has ended.